Millie-Jackson/Data-Collection-Pipeline/README.md

     - integration tests file on functions chains
     - tests look for redundency and validate the data scraped
     - runts as a testsuite

+Containerizing:

+    - uses a .dockerfile to build the necessary dependencies from an auto generated  requirements.txt
+    - pushes the docker image to dockerhub

+CI/CD:

+    - uses git secrets to log into dockerhub
+    - uses git actions to run the scraper-
+    - then updates aws, instance and bucket with any new data